 It includes preconception care as well as management of diabetes during pregnancy.
-It applies to all settings, including inpatient hospital care, correctional facilities, primary care, specialist care, hospital outpatient clinics, and community care.
+It applies to all settings.

 This quality standard does not include guidance on preventing gestational diabetes or on postpartum care for neonates born to people with diabetes in pregnancy.